shorepine/tulipcc/README.md

 - For sound, get an I2S decoder.
 [You can get ones that have line outs like this](https://www.adafruit.com/product/3678) or ones that [have speaker amps built in like this](https://www.adafruit.com/product/3006).
 I use the speaker amp model and hook it into a little 3W speaker.
 - We are working on a breakout board that plugs into the back of a ESP32S3 dev board and has a USB female A jack for the keyboard, pins for [a display breakout]( https://www.adafruit.com/product/4905) and pins for the i2s amp breakout.
 That makes things a lot simpler.

-A note, if you're using the Adafruit display adapter, these pin numbers for the display (D#) are to match the **side of the board with the FPC connector is on**, the side that reads FPC-40P 0.5MM.
-I have no idea why the pin numbers are inverted on the other side, but don't be like me and waste a board run because you wired it wrong!
+A note, if you're using the Adafruit display adapter, these pin numbers for the display (D#) are to match the numbers on the **side of the board the FPC connector is on**, the side that reads FPC-40P 0.5MM.

 In the meantime, here's the pin connections you'll want to make: